 – The person entrusted with accepting legal notices on behalf of the LLC.

-- Should have an address in the state where the LLC is being formed.
+– It should have an address in the state where they formed the LLC.

-– It can be a member of the LLC or a commercial third party who renders such services to various LLC in the state.
+– It can be a member of the LLC or a commercial third party who renders such services to various LLCs in the state.

-– Members take care of day to day operations while owners may only invest capital if the LLC is very large or its operations are spread out.
+– Members take care of day-to-day operations, while owners may only invest capital if the LLC is very large or its spread operations.

-– It might be an owner-managed LLC as well in case of small operations.
+– It might also be an owner-managed LLC in case of small operations.

-- If this document doesn’t exist, then the state law applies to the LLC however, it is a better idea to have one to avoid disputes in the future.
+If this document doesn’t exist, state law applies to the LLC.
+However, it is a better idea to have one to avoid disputes in the future.

 – Completing tax-related formalities to define how the income will be taxed.